 Finally, although the Receiver and his professionals are not responsible for criminal prosecutions, on November 18, 2020, defendant Joseph S. Anile, II was sentenced to imprisonment of 120 months (i.e., 10 years) and supervised release of three years.
 He was also ordered to pay restitution of \$53,270,336.08.
 The sentence was based on his plea of guilty to multiple felony counts underlying this Ponzi scheme.
-Similarly, defendant Michael DaCorta is scheduled to stand trial on multiple felony counts in April 2022.
-The above activities are discussed in more detail in the pertinent sections of this Eleventh Interim Report and in the Receiver's previous interim reports.
+The above activities are discussed in more detail in the pertinent sections of this Tenth Interim Report and in the Receiver's previous interim reports.